faultline/faultline/README.md

 ### :closed_lock_with_key: AWS KMS Encryption of `notifications` config

+If you use faultline notifications on browser ( e.g [faultline-js](https://github.com/faultline/faultline-js) ), you should encrypt config.

 #### STEP 1. `useKms` option true

 Set `useKms: true` in config.yml, and deploy.
 Default AWS KMS Key alias is `alias/faultline`.